aronedwards91/CYOA-Viewer/README.md

-# CYOA App builder Page
+# CYOA App builder Page - Testing branch for string based creation

 Builds a CYOA standalone html page, not optimised for web hosting but more as a shareable app/webpage file.